Warrenn/git-pm/QUICKSTART.md

 - Clone packages from git repositories
 - Use sparse-checkout to get only the specified paths
 - Cache packages in `~/.cache/git-pm/` (Linux) or `%LOCALAPPDATA%\git-pm\cache\` (Windows)
-- Create symlinks in `.git-packages/` directory
+- Copy packages to `.git-packages/` directory
 - Generate `git-pm.lock` for reproducibility

 ### 3. Use packages in your code